Musixal/Backhaul/README.md

 * **Details**:

    * Refer to the next section for instructions on generating `tls_cert` and `tls_key`.
+   * For using WSS with Cloudflare, it is important to set the encryption mode to "flexible."

 ## Generating a Self-Signed TLS Certificate with OpenSSL